LibAM: An Area Matching Framework for Detecting Third-party Libraries in Binaries: Introduction

 Thirdly, the datasets used in previous research for TPL detection tasks are in a single compiled environment \cite{ISRD, LibDB}, limiting the evaluation of the robustness and scalability in real scenarios.
 Even though existing works have gathered a substantial number of real-world binaries and manually labeled the ground truth to analyze their accuracy, the TPL detection datasets are limited to default optimization options and a single architecture.
 In many situations, target binaries are compiled from varying architectures and optimization options (e.g., binaries in firmware), but existing works \cite{ISRD, LibDB} only evaluate the accuracy of the function similarity matching task rather than TPL detection task under different compilation environments.
 The absence of diverse datasets increased the difficulty of appraising the scalability of TPL detection approaches.
 To tackle this issue, it is crucial to develop new datasets that encompass a broader range of optimization options and architectures, capturing the inherent variability and complexity of modern software systems.

 In this paper, we introduce LibAM, a novel Area Matching framework that exhibits accuracy and robustness across various optimization options and architectures and can detect exact reuse areas.
 We find that if one function is reused, its callee functions are also reused.
 Therefore, different from existing works that rely on function granularity matching, we leverage the function call relationships to connect isolated functions into areas on FCG and compare the similarity of these areas rather than single functions to judge reuse.
+Function inlining, function call deletion, and other changes from the compiler that are fatal to isolated function matching, have little effect on the graph similarity of FCGs.
 There are two primary modules in LibAM: Area Generation and Area Comparison.
 This innovative framework can be effectively employed for two tasks: TPL detection and Reuse area detection.
 The former aims to detect which TPLs are reused by the target binary, and the latter aims to detect which functions (exact reuse areas) of the target binary are from TPLs.
 LibAM takes target binaries and TPL binaries as inputs, and finally outputs which TPLs are reused in target binaries and a list of reused functions.
 Therefore, LibAM can provide specific reuse areas for each TPL detection result, thus providing interpretability and being used to detect complex reuse relationships.

 In detail, LibAM commences with conducting a comprehensive comparison of all target functions and TPL functions through a vector-searching technique.
 Subsequently, the anchor extension phase enables the connection of previously isolated function nodes into areas on the Function Call Graph (FCG).
 Finally, LibAM assesses whether a particular area has been reused by calculating the similarity of function areas.
 LibAM outputs candidate TPLs for the TPL detection task while generating a reused function name list for the Reuse area detection task.
 Note that the novel area detection task can help analyze complex reuse relationships, and we obtain two interesting findings based on this in Section 4.8.
 In addition, we show that by detecting exact reuse areas, vulnerabilities can be associated by matching vulnerable functions rather than by matching vulnerable TPLs, which filters false positives for vulnerability associations caused by partial reuse.